In a client-centric sector such as the insurance industry, data accuracy is incredibly important.

 Policyholders require quick action when they need to make claims.
 If insurance carrier data is poorly organized or is unclear in any way, time piles up.
 Again, this could impact a company’s reputation as well as the customer experience.

 It could impact the quality of the end product for the policyholder.
 Inaccurate data may result in a policy that fails to protect a user in the way they expect.
 Crucially, the insurance industry revolves around data.
-That is why it is vital to make sure the data they work with is clean and easy to source.
+That is why it is vital to make sure the data they work with is clean and easy to source, data hygiene is of upmost importance.

 How Do Insurance Companies Collect Data?